JGAVEN/Lego-GPT/docs/SPRINT_PLAN_LATEST.md

 * Automate the scalability benchmark in CI for regressions.
 * Added a stub server benchmark step in CI.

-## Sprint 5 – Community example library
+## Sprint 5 – Community example library (completed)
-* Curate a gallery of example builds and shareable prompts.
+* Added a gallery of example builds and shareable prompts in the PWA.

 Older sprint plans were combined into `SPRINT_PLAN_ARCHIVE.md` as part of the documentation cleanup.